Spinosauridae: Classification

 The family Spinosauridae was named by Stromer in 1915 to include the single genus Spinosaurus.
 The clade was expanded as more close relatives of Spinosaurus were uncovered.
 The first cladistic definition of Spinosauridae was provided by Paul Sereno in 1998 (as "All spinosauroids closer to Spinosaurus than to Torvosaurus").

 Traditionally, Spinosauridae is divided into two subfamilies: Spinosaurinae, which contains the genera Icthyovenator, Irritator, Oxalaia, Sigilmassasaurus and Spinosaurus, is marked by unserrated, straight teeth, and external nares which are further back on the skull than in baryonychines, and Baryonychinae, which contains the genera Baryonyx, Cristatusaurus, Suchosaurus, Suchomimus, Ceratosuchops, and Riparovenator, which is marked by serrated, slightly curved teeth, smaller size, and more teeth in the lower jaw behind the terminal rosette than in spinosaurines.
 Others, such as Siamosaurus, may belong to either Baryonychinae or Spinosaurinae, but are too incompletely known to be assigned with confidence.
 Siamosaurus was classified as a spinosaurine in 2018, but the results are provisional and not entirely conclusive.

 The subfamily Spinosaurinae was named by Sereno in 1998, and defined by Thomas Holtz and colleagues in 2004 as all taxa closer to Spinosaurus aegyptiacus than to Baryonyx walkeri.
 The subfamily Baryonychinae was named by Charig & Milner in 1986.
 They erected both the subfamily and the family Baryonychidae for the newly discovered Baryonyx, before it was referred to Spinosauridae.
 Their subfamily was defined by Holtz and colleagues in 2004, as the complementary clade of all taxa closer to Baryonyx walkeri than to Spinosaurus aegyptiacus.
-Examinations in 2017 by Marcos Sales and Cesar Schultz indicate that the South American spinosaurids Angaturama and Irritator were intermediate between Baronychinae and Spinosaurinae based on their craniodental features and cladistic analysis.
-A study by Arden et al. 2018 named the tribe Spinosaurini to include Spinosaurus and Sigilmassasaurus, the latter of which's validity as a spinosaurid is debated.
-In 2021 Barker et al. named the new tribe Ceratosuchopsini within the Baryonychinae to encompass Suchomimus, Riparovenator, and Ceratosuchops.
+Examinations in 2017 by Marcos Sales and Cesar Schultz suggested that the South American spinosaurids Angaturama and Irritator may be intermediate between Baronychinae and Spinosaurinae based on their craniodental features and cladistic analysis.
+A study by Arden et al. 2018 named the tribe Spinosaurini to include Spinosaurus and Sigilmassasaurus.
+The results of the 2018 phylogenetic analysis by Arden and colleagues, which included many unnamed taxa, are displayed in the cladogram below:

-The 2017 study mentioned above indicates that Baryonychinae may in fact be non-monophyletic.
-Their cladogram can be seen below.